Rights and Governments

 What about federal government bodies?

-There is also a law at the federal level that gives the public access to information in federal records.
+There’s also a law at the federal level that provides the public with access to documents held by federal government bodies.
 It is called the Access to Information Act.
-Contact the Office of the Information Commissioner of Canada for more information.
+You can contact the Office of the Information Commissioner of Canada for more information.